linh-pham-279/Online-Food-Ordering-System-v1.0/README.md

 This app is similar to GrabFood, Baemin, or ShopeeFood, so you can imagine their familiar features.
 <img width="1297" height="731" alt="image" src="https://github.com/user-attachments/assets/dda28d55-6758-42ba-ba13-0ae407ce9df7" />

+Note: In this version, the SRS document is written using the traditional template suggested by "BA for practitioners" course that I have completed recently.
+It includes Use Cases (diagram and specification), screen flows and component descriptions, data flows (Activity Diagram), and descriptions.

+User Stories and Acceptance Criteria, along with other types of UML diagrams, will be added in a different version/project.